Women typically shave their armpits and then minutes later apply chemicals directly on those open pores.

 Directions:

-Set in refrigerator for about an hour, until it has firmed up.
-(This prevents separation.)
+Set in refrigerator for about an hour, until it has firmed up to prevent separation.

 Take out about 1/2 teaspoon (I use the back of my fingernail to “scoop” it), allow it to rest against your skin for a couple seconds (letting it warm) and then rub it into your armpit.